“Shouldn’t the Captain of the Guards be out…guarding…something?”

-“Summoned for what?” he asked as they walked.
+“Summoned for what?” he insisted as they walked.

 “I will take it up with you!”

 He grabbed hold of Ajie’s arm.
-Ajie stopped and pulled his arm free.
-He grabbed his sword and pointed it to Eijivar’s chest before the man had a chance to react.
+Ajie stopped and pulled his arm free, grabbing his sword and pointing it to Eijivar’s chest before the man had a chance to react.
 Eijivar spread his hands wide and grinned.

 “It’s why I have been summoned,” he said with a grin, and he put his sword back in its sheath.
 “For that…and other reasons.
 Take it up with the King if you don’t like it.”

 Eijivar kept pace with him as they continued walking.
 They turned down several corridors, and then Ajie stopped.
 Ahead was a closed door with a guard on either side.
 Unlike the Guard that patrolled the lands outside of the City of the Great King, these men were dressed in fitted shirts and vests in dark blues and greens, in similar fashion to Eijivar, but without the fancy scrolling.
 They were armed with swords but nothing else.
 Ajie grabbed hold of Eijivar’s arm.

 “What you discuss with the King is between the two of you, but this task is given to me.
 If you try to interfere, I will stop you,” Ajie responded.

 “Then it involves her.”

 “You are going to accompany Lorien somewhere?
 This time of night?”